María Luisa Elío: Creative network

-Elío and her husband were personal friends of the writer Gabriel García Márquez and his masterwork, One Hundred Years of Solitude was dedicated to them with the inscription, “Para (to) Jomí García Ascot y María Luisa Elío”.
-In the eighteen months that he took to write the book, they went to his house every night and critiqued the versions of the story as it developed.
+Elío and her husband were personal friends of the writer Gabriel García Márquez.
+His masterwork, One Hundred Years of Solitude was dedicated to them with the inscription “para (to) jomí garcía ascot y maría luisa elío” (all in lowercase letters).
+In the eighteen months that the Colombian author took to write the book, they went to his house every night and critiqued the versions of the story as it developed.
+Elio's friendship with García Márquez continued over the years.
+When he moved to Spain in 1967, Gabriel and Mercedes hosted her at their home in Barcelona.
+Elio was also among those invited to the Nobel Prize ceremony in Stockholm in 1982.